Computer Siksha

 <graphic>

 Correct Answer: C — <img> The <img> tag embeds an image directly into an HTML page.
-It is a self-closing tag and requires at minimum the src attribute, which specifies the image path.
-Additionally, the alt attribute provides alternative text for accessibility in case the image cannot load.
+It is a self-closing tag and consequently requires at minimum the src attribute, which specifies the image path.
+Additionally, the alt attribute provides alternative text for accessibility.
 For example: <img src=”photo.jpg” alt=”A photo”>.
 Therefore, always include both src and alt when inserting images.

 Image Insertion